 Yes, smoothies are a great source of fruit, so can be considered healthy.
 However, they're also very high in calories, and people often don't realise this.
-They can contain around 300-400 calories, and some can be as high as 1,000 calories.
+They can contain around 300-400 calories; some have as many as 1,000 calories.

 People say that smoothies are high in sugar, but often this sugar comes from the fruit.
 Please do not avoid fruit because of the claim that it is high in sugar!
 Fruit is good for you.
-But smoothies are fruit with all of the fibre removed, and free-sugars rather than natural sugars.
+However, smoothies are fruit with all of the fibre removed and contain free-sugars rather than natural sugars.